Trevor Fisher Jnr

 Trevor Henry Fisher Jnr (born 8 June 1979) is a South African professional golfer who plays on the Sunshine Tour, where he is a nine-time winner.

+Career

-Fisher was born in Johannesburg, South Africa but currently resides in Modderfontein, in Johannesburg.
+In 1979, Fisher was born in Johannesburg, South Africa but currently resides in Modderfontein, in Johannesburg.
 He played the South African Open in 1999 and was the low amateur.
 He had won more than five amateur events when he turned professional in 2002, winning his first professional title the following year on the Sunshine Tour.

 In March 2015, Fisher Jnr won the Africa Open, a co-sanctioned event on the Sunshine Tour and European Tour.